TomPace101/nanopore_diffusion/notes.md

 # ill-sleep (and debug of the PNP-reaction solver)

+_TODO_ for debug, consider using an expression to specify the initial electric potential.
+How do you do that?

+_TODO_ compare midline plots with and without boundar terms (use a notebook)

+_TODO_ could we get midline plots at specific points in time?

 This needs to be documented somewhere:
 Diffusion exclusions:
 just put "null" in as the diffusion constant.